novitai/LiPow-Firmware/notes.md

 ## ADC input

-ADC works by constantly sampling ADCs via DMA, summing into adc_buffer_filtered for ADC_FILTER_SUM_COUNT (380) cycles, then dividing into adc_filtered_output, which is constantly updated and visible in the debugger.
+ADCs are continuously sampled via DMA.
+HAL_ADC_ConvCpltCallback is called for each sample.
+Readings are summed into adc_buffer_filtered for ADC_FILTER_SUM_COUNT (380) cycles, then divided into adc_filtered_output, which is constantly updated and visible in the debugger.

+In vRead_ADC thread, each time a new adc_filtered_output set is completed, filtered readings are copied into corresponding variables.

 Assigned ADC pins aren't referred to by name in the code, but by their positions in the DMA read cycle (see below for setup)